ECCC-MSC/open-data/canada.ca_upcoming/licence/readme_en.md

 This licence does not grant you any right to use:

 * Personal Information;
-* Third party rights that the Information Provider or the Third Party Information Contributor is not authorized to license;
+* Third party rights that the Information Provider or the Third Party Information Contributor is not authorized to licence;
 * The names, crests, logos, or other official symbols of the Information Provider or Third Party Information Contributor; and
 * Information subject to other intellectual property rights, including patents, trade-marks and official marks.